 Cumin.
 Used worldwide and known as a key ingredient in many Indian dishes, cumin is naturally rich in iron.
 It may play a role in weight loss, too.
 One study of 88 overweight women found that those who ate a little less than a teaspoon of cumin a day while on a low-calorie diet lost more body fat and weight as those on the same diet who didn’t add cumin.

 Garlic.
 This plant has a powerful compound called allicin.
 Lab studies have shown that it may lower your chances of getting heart disease.
 And other research shows that eating garlic regularly may help with high cholesterol and high blood pressure.
 But to get the benefits, you have to chop or crush the clove: Allicin is formed only after the cells in the garlic have been cut or crushed.

 Ginger.
 Yes, ginger really can help with an upset stomach.
-“It has a calming effect on the lining of your digestive system, and can ease nausea, too,” says Moreno.
+“It has a calming effect on the lining of your digestive system and can ease nausea, too,” Moreno says.

 Rosemary.
 An ultra-fragrant herb, rosemary is rich in antioxidants that prevent cell damage, Moreno says.
 Even sniffing it may be good for you.
 One study found that people who got a whiff of rosemary performed better on memory tests and other mental tasks, compared with those who didn’t.
 Researchers think one of its compounds, called 1,8-cineole, may boost brain activity.

 Turmeric.
 This yellow spice gets a lot of hype, and for good reason.
 It’s a good source of curcumin, an antioxidant that eases inflammation.
 Research suggests that curcumin may help ease pain.
 And other research shows that eating even small amounts of turmeric regularly may help prevent or slow down Alzheimer’s disease, possibly by helping prevent the brain plaques that lead to dementia.